Nuclei-Software/NMSIS/NMSIS/ideprojects/iar/README.md

 These projects demonstrated the following features:

-- Provide support for Nuclei Evaluation SoC which is a prototype and evaluation SoC mainly used to evaluate Nuclei RISC-V processor such as 200/300/600/900 series.
+- Provide support for Nuclei Evaluation SoC which is a prototype and evaluation SoC mainly used to evaluate Nuclei RISC-V processor such as 200/300/600/900/1000 series.

 - By default, the SoC series is N300, RISC-V Extension IMAFDC are selected in this project, and the optimization level is "High Speed".

 - If you want to **enable P extension**, choose ``Xandesdsp``(based on P-ext 0.5.0) option in IAR project settings: the `Options->General Options->ISA Extensions->DSP`.
-  > And don't choose "P", which generates no __riscv_dsp macro
+  > And don't choose "P", which generates no ``__riscv_dsp`` macro

-  > NN Reference library must build with **None DSP**

 - Currently both Nuclei RV32 and RV64 processors are supported in this iar ideprojects.